Indigenous Peoples and local communities in the Voluntary Carbon Market: A tool for informed decision making

 A path to equitable engagement and informed decision making

-Creating an equitable VCM that provides real benefits to IPs and LCs involves acknowledging their contributions to emissions mitigation and biodiversity protection and empowering them with greater decision-making roles in carbon project development and implementation.
-Governments and project developers should treat IPs and LCs as equal partners in jurisdictional programs and engage them as co-developers in project planning and execution.
+Creating an equitable VCM that provides real benefits to IPs and LCs involves acknowledging their contributions to emissions mitigation and biodiversity protection and empowering them with greater decision-making roles in carbon publication development and implementation.
+Governments and publication developers should treat IPs and LCs as equal partners in jurisdictional programs and engage them as co-developers in publication planning and execution.

 Additionally, capacity-building initiatives provide IPs and LCs with the necessary knowledge to effectively understand and negotiate within the VCM.
 Transparent and equitable benefit-sharing mechanisms are also essential to ensure that the financial benefits from carbon trading are fairly distributed.
 Furthermore, it is critical for IPs and LCs to develop an internal strategy before engaging externally to avoid conflicts and maintain community consensus.